XGovFormBuilder/digital-form-builder/docs/adr/0003-submitter.md

 ## Considered Options

+Terminology:

+- Submission: User's data to be sent to a webhook
+- Submitter: A new process which will become responsible for POST-ing or PUT-ing data to the webhook
+- Queue: A database which will store a user's submission.
+This can also be used for auditing purposes

 ### Option 1

 1. After a user submits a form, push the payload into the database, including any additional information required